 Short-term employee benefits are those due to be settled within twelve months of the year-end.
 They include such benefits as and salaries and wages, paid annual leave and paid sick leave for current employees and are recognised as an expense for services in the year in which employees render service to the council.
 An accrual is made for the cost of holiday entitlements (or any form of leave, e.g. time off in lieu) earned by employees but not taken before the year-end, which employees can carry forward into the next financial year.
-The accrual is made at the salary rates applicable in the following accounting year, being the period in which the employee takes the benefit.
+The accrual is made at the salary rates applicable in the accounting year in which they were accrued.
 The accrual is charged to the Surplus or Deficit on the Provision of Services, but then reversed out through the Movement in Reserves Statement so that holiday benefits are charged to revenue in the financial year in which the holiday absence occurs.